barvian/thesis/paper.md

 Unfortunately, Calm also lacks any positive psychology/relapse prevention tools, though it doesn’t claim to target GAD patients in particular, so this choice may have been intentional.
 In any case, the application’s limited scope and focused design is commendable and fully deserving of the many positive reviews it’s received on the App Store.

+#### Takeaways

+This thesis will attempt to preserve some of the core functionalities, reading materials, and relaxation techniques found in SAM, while also offering users a more guided approach like Calm's and Positive Psychology exercises as discussed above.

 ## Methodology

 ### Ideation